Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

-LChecker reported six true positives and 37 false positives, while \sys reported four true positives and 22 false positives.
+LChecker reported 6 true positives and 37 false positives, while \sys reported 4 true positives and 22 false positives.
 LChecker benefits from a more precise type inference algorithm than the built-in type information available in Joern, which helps improve recall.
-However, in dynamic languages like PHP, many variable types often cannot be resolved statically.
-As a result, LChecker conservatively assigns multiple possible types, which can lead to over-approximation and more false positives.
-A more robust type inference would help Joern and \sys improve both precision and recall.
-For prototype pollution detection, Silent-Spring reported ten true positives and 12 false positives, achieving the same recall as \sys (91\%) but a lower precision of 45\%.
-For UAF, Cred reported four true positives with fewer false positives (four).
-This is because Cred leverages LLVM-based pointer analysis, which enables more accurate resolution of memory access patterns in C/C++ programs than Joern's graph-based analysis.
-Nevertheless, \sys represents a significant step in automating pattern-based analysis.
+However, in dynamic languages like PHP, many variable types cannot be resolved statically, leading LChecker to conservatively assign multiple possible types, resulting in over-approximation and more false positives.